Frequently Asked Questions

 Hamilton's Admission Office will begin processing applications in early November.
 Once your application is imported into our database, you will receive an email and letter acknowledging receipt of your application and providing you with a login name and password for our secure My Hamilton portal, where you can manage and monitor your personalized checklist of Hamilton application materials.

 First of all, we're pleased to hear that Hamilton is your top choice as expressed by your interest in making an Early Decision commitment.
 Provided that the Early Decision deadline (or conversion date in the case of Early Decision Round II) has not passed, we would be happy to convert your application to Early Decision.
 Please fill out our Early Decision Agreement Form, collect the required signatures by the appropriate deadline, and submit directly to Hamilton College's Admission Office.

-No. However, when you list Hamilton as one of the Colleges to which you intend to apply, our Hamilton specific questions, including a short-answer essay, will appear in your personalized Common Application portal.
-For those who would like a preview of our question, we have listed it here as well:
+If you are using The Common Application listing Hamilton as one of the Colleges to which you intend to apply will add our Hamilton specific questions, including a short-answer essay, to your personalized Common Application portal.
+If you are applying through The Coalition Application, starting a Hamilton application will give you access to our customized application questions.

 While the primary criteria for admission are academic achievement, intellectual promise, and community engagement, Hamilton also seeks to admit candidates who are a good fit with the programs and experiences offered by the College.
 Please take this opportunity (in 100 - 250 words) to tell us about your interest in Hamilton and, in particular, why you believe it is a place where you can thrive.
 Be open.
 Be honest.
 Be brief.

-Candidates wishing to submit supplemental materials for the fine and performing arts will be directed to Hamilton's SlideRoom web portal when completing the Hamilton specific supplemental questions on The Common Application.
+Candidates wishing to submit supplemental materials for the fine and performing arts will be directed to Hamilton's SlideRoom web portal when completing the Hamilton specific supplemental questions on The Common Application or The Coalition Application.
 Hamilton will absorb the fee for all Slide Room submissions.
 For more information, including instructions for submitting a creative writing supplement, please visit our Supplemental Applications Materials page.

 Yes.
 As a school with generous financial aid that promises to meet 100% demonstrated financial need for all admitted students, Hamilton wants to ensure that application fees do not pose a barrier for any students who wish to apply for admission.
 Please refer to our application fee waiver page for more information.